Reviewing Gores Metropoulos II (NASDAQ:GMII) and Hilton Grand Vacations (NYSE:HGV)

-Hilton Grand Vacations (NYSE:HGV) and Gores Metropoulos II (NASDAQ:GMII) are both consumer discretionary companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their risk, earnings, dividends, analyst recommendations, institutional ownership, valuation and profitability.
+Gores Metropoulos II (NASDAQ:GMII) and Hilton Grand Vacations (NYSE:HGV) are both consumer discretionary companies, but which is the better investment?
+We will compare the two companies based on the strength of their dividends, risk, institutional ownership, earnings, analyst recommendations, profitability and valuation.

+72.0% of Gores Metropoulos II shares are owned by institutional investors.
+Comparatively, 98.8% of Hilton Grand Vacations shares are owned by institutional investors.
+1.9% of Hilton Grand Vacations shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Hilton Grand Vacations and Gores Metropoulos II’s net margins, return on equity and return on assets.
+This table compares Gores Metropoulos II and Hilton Grand Vacations’ net margins, return on equity and return on assets.

 |Net Margins